utkarshgupta-source/onboarding/README.md

 To connect directly to FlytBase staging for a quick demo (bypassing local backend):

 Edit context/DroneContext.jsx and update the socket URL:JavaScriptconst socket = io("wss://api-stag.flytbase.com", { ... });
-In your global .env file (or .env.local), set the demo device ID:envVITE_FLYTBASE_DEVICE_ID=67c57340d4f4b385819aa2c4 Restart the frontend:Bashnpm run dev
+In your global .env file (or .env.local), set the demo device ID:env VITE_FLYTBASE_DEVICE_ID=67c57340d4f4b385819aa2c4 Restart the frontend:Bashnpm run dev

 This will display simulated/live demo telemetry from FlytBase staging.